McLean County murder suspect arrested

-The teen suspect in a McLean County murder case is arrested and booked in jail.
+The teen suspect in a McLean County, Kentucky murder case has been arrested and booked in jail.

 KSP says Powell was shot at a house on West Second Street in Calhoun, Kentucky, last Thursday shortly before 3:30 a.m.